PhilippeStrijk/bachelor-thesis/README.md

 This bachelor thesis was written as part of my studies for a "Bachelor in Applied Computer Science" with a specialization in "Data Engineering".
 I look forward to continuing my academic journey next year at VUB and pursuing a Master of Science in Applied Computer Science: Artificial Intelligence.

+## How to Run it Yourself
+Greetings!
+If you've arrived here after reading my bachelor's thesis and following the provided link, you're ready to dive into the experiment.
+To get started, simply execute the main.py script.

+Inside the main.py file, you have the flexibility to fine-tune hyperparameters to suit your needs.
+You can choose between two import options:

+Import dqn_keras.py: This option utilizes prioritized sampling.
+Import dqn_keras_no_priority: This alternative employs random sampling.
+Moreover, consider experimenting with reward states within your Snake game.
+You might introduce an instant, higher reward for the specific state where the Snake picks up food.
+This approach ensures that this critical state is sampled multiple times, aiding the learning process.

+Additionally, you have the option to run snake_no_obstacles.py, which displays the graphical user interface (GUI) for the Snake game.
+This provides a more engaging experience as you can visually interpret the results.
+You'll have the opportunity to analyze the Snake's behavior and draw conclusions about its actions.
+Plus, it's incredibly enjoyable to witness the Snake's gradual improvement.

+So, dive in, adjust the hyperparameters and reward states to your liking in the main.py class, and explore the exciting world of this experiment!

 ## Introduction

 This repository contains the code and research findings for training a Reinforcement Learning (RL) agent to play a custom Snake game.
 The study aims to evaluate the agent's performance with a focus on prioritized experience replay (PER).